 The size of your design

 First, select the number of tablets and the number of rows you want to use for your design.
 Don’t worry!
 You can increase or decrease these values later if you need to adjust the size of your design.
-However, you can’t yet change the number of corners on your tablets.
-The number of corners is set at 4, which is the most common type of a tablet.
+You can choose the number of corners between 3 and 6.
+However, I recommend starting with 4 as it is the most common tablet type.

 Your color palette

-Your color palette has six colors and you can choose the active color for drawing by clicking the radio buttons.
-You can change the colors to whatever you want by clicking the color.
+Your color palette has six colors and you can choose the active color for drawing by clicking the color.
+The active color has a red outline.
+You can change the colors to whatever you want by double-clicking the color which opens a special menu for choosing a color.

 Threading the tablets